Thankfully, it wasn’t Hyeonju. Well, it wasn’t human either. We freaked out over some doll, although very realistic one.

-We went into the dark tunnel.
-It was scary, but at least there weren’t any traps.
+We went into a dark tunnel.
+It was creepy, but at least there weren’t any traps.
 Again I was so desperate, that nothing scared me.
 Even when I felt something touching my ankle.

 “Stop playing around, Heejun-ah,” I said, seeing another sign, thanks to my flashlight.

 “It wasn’t me!”
 Heejun outraged.
 “Is every prank my fault?”